Factors Affecting Inductance: Their Effects, How to Calculate?

 Factors Affecting Inductance

-More turns for a coil will produce a stronger magnetic field resulting in a higher induced voltage and inductance.
+A coil with more turns will generate a stronger magnetic field, increasing the induced voltage and inductance.

 A longer core will make a loosely spaced coil and a longer distance between each turn, therefore producing a weaker magnetic field resulting in a smaller inductance.